More Winter Weather Leads to Heavy Snow, Canceled Flights And, in Florida, Falling Iguanas

 Also in North Carolina, officials said an unoccupied beachfront house in the Buxton community on Cape Hatteras collapsed in heavy surf Sunday.

 More than 110 deaths connected to the wintry weather and storms have been reported around the U.S. since late January.
-In Tennessee and Mississippi, two states struck last weekend by a storm carrying snow and ice, more than 97,000 customers were still without electricity on Sunday, according to the outage tracking website poweroutage.us.
-Another 29,000 didn't have power on Sunday in Florida.
+In Tennessee and Mississippi, two states struck last weekend by a storm carrying snow and ice, more than 81,000 customers were still without electricity by Sunday evening, according to the outage tracking website poweroutage.us.

 Gov. Bill Lee said he shared "strong concerns" with leadership of the utility, which has defended its response and said the storm was unprecedented.